Continue Reading Below

 1. Get Away From Your Desk

-To work some desk-free time into your day, consider following the "52-17 method," which is when you work for 52 minutes and take a break for 17 minutes.
+To work some desk-free time into your day, consider following the "52-17 method

 2. Surround Yourself With Productive People

 Ever heard the phrase, "You become who you surround yourself with"?
-It's no different at work: If you surround yourself with productive people, you are more likely to become a more productive person.
+It's no different at work: If you surround yourself with productive people

 Think of a few people whose productivity you admire and make it a point to interact with them regularly.
 Ask questions and start conversations.
 Before you know it, you'll find yourself picking up those positive habits you desire for yourself.